launchcodedev/app-config/docs/spec/README.md

 Libraries can support different names, but all should use `APP_CONFIG` by default.

 This environment variable should be a string, containing text that can be parsed as JSON.
 This JSON value should an object.
-Libraries should reject invalid JSON strings or non-objects, if possible.
+Libraries should reject invalid JSON strings or non-objects.

 ## JSON Schema Validation